Guidance on Documentation

 ---|---|

-These indicators measure the effectiveness of policies, programs and management systems, and are tracked yearly to show a trend over time.
-For example, the carbon intensity trend tracks a company’s carbon emissions over time to provide information regarding the effectiveness of its carbon emissions reductions programs.
+These indicators measure the effectiveness of policies, programmes and management systems, and are tracked yearly to show a trend over time.
+For example, the carbon intensity trend tracks a company’s carbon emissions over time to provide information regarding the effectiveness of its carbon emissions reduction programmes.

 Document requirements | • There is no specific format regarding the type of document to be provided.
 The requirements relate instead to the type of data to be provided. • E.g.: CDP (formerly Carbon Disclosure Project) reports are accepted – i.e., Climate Change and Water Security.
 (Please note, Sustainalytics does not consult the CDP website directly; however, we assess that information